-Recent conflicts.
-The legacy of recent conflicts in the Western Balkans has resulted in a significant proliferation of weapons within the civilian communities.
+- Recent conflicts.
+The legacy of recent conflicts in the Western Balkans has resulted in a significant proliferation of weapons within civilian communities.
 The proliferation in many cases was sponsored and implemented by states' institutions and para-military formations.
-Hence governments should have the main responsibility for imposing effective SALW Control measures to remedy the policies of their predecessors.

-- Ineffective implementation of national legislation leading to public perceptions of insecurity.
-Most of the Western Balkans Parliaments have passed, or are in the process of adopting arms controls legislation that is harmonised with EU standards.
-In many cases these laws are not supplemented with the required subsidiary legislation by governments, which undermines their effectiveness.
+Hence, governments should take responsibility for the imposition of effective SALW Control measures to remedy the policies of their predecessors. - Ineffective implementation of national legislation leading to public perceptions of insecurity.
+Most of the Western Balkans Parliaments have passed, or are in the process of adopting, arms controls legislation that is harmonised with EU standards.
+In many cases these laws are not supplemented with the required subsidiary legislation, which subsequently undermines their effectiveness.
 Even when the subsidiary legislation is in place, the executive branch does not always possess sufficient political will to commit the financial, technical and human resources necessary to ensure the implementation of SALW Control measures.
-As a result the public compliance with the rule of law legislation relating to illicit weapons possession decreases. - Transitional Security Sector.
+As a result, the public compliance with the rule of law legislation relating to illicit weapons possession decreases.

+- Transitional Security Sector.
 A weak or poorly developed security sector creates demand for SALW.
-One reason for the weakness of the security sector in the Western Balkans is derived from the politicisation of the sector.
-This politicisation has led to a lack of accountability, increased corruption, lack of coordination, limited professional competence and inter-agency rivalries.
-This in turn created partial security vacuums that were soon filled by armed factions or organised criminal groups.
+One reason for the weakness of the security sector in the Western Balkans is the politicisation of the sector.
+This has led to a lack of accountability, increased corruption, lack of coordination, limited professional competence and interagency rivalries.
+In turn, this created partial security vacuums that were soon filled by armed factions or organised criminal groups.
 Inevitably greater insecurity resulted, which led to an increase in the demand for and use of weapons by the community. - Ineffective border controls.
 The delayed security sector reforms in the Western Balkans have created uncertainty within the security structures and opportunities for profiteering from the status quo.
 The lack of integrated border management in the recent past has created an opportunity for organised crime to exploit weaknesses and thereby establish trafficking channels for human beings, drugs and weapons.
-Thus the state's past inability to ensure secure borders has resulted in easier supply opportunities for SALW, and demand rooted in public perceptions of insecurity and increased criminality has easily been met.
+Thus, the state's past inability to ensure secure borders has resulted in easier supply opportunities for SALW, and demand rooted in public perceptions of insecurity and increased criminality has easily been met. - Gun culture.
+More than in other European countries, the Western Balkans has a long and ingrained history of gun ownership and use.
+Serbia, for instance, has the highest number of hunters per capita in the whole of Europe, whilst all of the other countries use guns to celebrate births, weddings and religious festivities.
+The fact that so many households own guns is problematic in terms of regional security, and the potential for violent conflict is greatly increased.

-5 The role of parliaments in SALW Control
+5. The role of parliaments in SALW Control

 Democratic development and human security requires that executive bodies act efficiently and effectively.
 This requires representation and accountability: two of the core functions of parliaments.
 Parliaments connect citizens with the state and can hold governments to account for their actions or lack of action.
 Parliament is a natural place for mediation, where competing points of view can be articulated and where dialogue can build consensus.
 These core functions are essential in mitigating and resolving human security issues.
-SALW Control should also fall within these responsibilities, and parliaments could have a major impact on assisting government in formulating and then monitoring national SALW Control policies.
-Key areas where parliaments may exercise their power and influence include:
+SALW Control should also fall within these responsibilities, and parliaments can have a major impact on assisting governments in formulating and monitoring national SALW Control policies.
+Key areas where parliaments might exercise their power and influence include: